cblignaut/leagueranking/README.md

 ## Installation

 1. Install python 3.6+.
-2. git clone git@github.com:cblignaut/leagueranking.git
+2. git clone git@github.com:cblignaut/leagueranking.git.
-3. Go to root leagueranking directory
+3. Go to the root of the leagueranking directory.

 ## Usage